dw-lab/content-alchemist/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [GPLv3](LICENSE).